|Road:||M4 at J23a|

 The fees are strictly enforced by CP Plus.

 Magor was built along with the Second Severn Crossing, as the new route would by-pass Severn View services.
 In October 2008 First were acquired by Moto, meaning that this should have become a Moto service area (it was built by their predecessors, Granada), however the deal fell through).

 Instead First went very quiet, and in August 2011, Roadchef broke their chain of bad news by acquiring the services.
-They were planning to replace the unbranded restaurant with Hot Food Company but instead became RestBite and The Burger Company as part of a £1m investment.
+They were planning to replace the unbranded restaurant with Hot Food Company but it instead became RestBite and The Burger Company as part of a £1m investment.
 In early 2012, The Burger Company was replaced again with a McDonalds and the unbranded shop became a WHSmith.
 McDonalds and RestBite opened in March 2012.

 There are plans to turn the services into a gateway to Wales by expanding the tourist information services.